jessespillane/jessespillane.github.io/2020-05-17-bringing-the-blog-back.md

 ...so that you:

-- Running pandoc doesn't result in weird characters from the markdown to html conversion.
-It's good to explicitly add the content-type.
+- It's good to explicitly add the content-type.
 If you leave it out, you might find some odd formatting.
 - You can tell browsers where the atom feed is (if your browser is set up to show that feed icon when a site provides it)

 All md files are expected to be in the root folder.
 Html files are generated in that folder as well.

-I run the script on windows through mingw terminal emulator and host the site on github.
+Note: running in windows with git bash seems to be very slow.

 Full script below: